GBSD board meeting — May 7, 2026

 • No realistic path back within 10 years

-• Three high schools without competitive performing arts
+• Multiple high schools without competitive performing arts

 • East-county families lose the only music access many can afford